 2. It’s compatible

 By this I do not mean only Mac and Windows.
 That’s a given.
 I mean Mac desktops, Mac browsers, Windows desktops, Windows browsers, iOS devices (iPhone/iPad/iPod), Android devices, Blackberry devices, etc. We are still waiting for Windows Phone support but no other user-friendly development platform even remotely compares to that kind of widespread support.
 If you are working on projects targeting more than one of these platforms, or are using mobile devices as triggers or controllers, the Flash Platform makes it very easy.
 One codebase and off you go.
 A very interesting capability of the platform is the possibility to create ANEs (AIR Native Extensions).
 This means you can use C or Java to write native code and use it in ActionScript.
 This will most likely prove very handy to directly talk to all sorts of external devices.
-ANEs are already available for the Arduino, the Kinect, the LeapMotion, the Oculus Rift, etc. The great thing about these extensions is that they free us from the hassle of using middleman software between AIR and the devices.
+ANEs are already available for the Arduino, the Kinect (link down), the LeapMotion, the Oculus Rift, etc. The great thing about these extensions is that they free us from the hassle of using middleman software between AIR and the devices.
 The days of TinkerProxy, flosc (link down) and others are counted… Many more of these ANEs will surely appear in the coming months.
 There is a website dedicated specifically to them:

 3. It’s mature and feature-rich